You’ll have an experienced, knowledgeable, and compassionate coach every step of the way.

 The Pregnancy & Recognizing the Intended Parents as the Legal Parents

-We will ensure the surrogate is properly reimbursed and compensated by the Escrow per the Compensation Package and the Gestational Carrier Agreement (GCA).
-In order to receive payment for reimbursements that are not in fixed amounts (examples include pharmacy bills, medical bills, etc), the surrogate will need to inform Surrogate Steps and the Escrow; your approval will be needed to make the payment.
+We will ensure that the surrogate is properly reimbursed and compensated in accordance with the Compensation Package and the Gestational Carrier Agreement (GCA).
+Reimbursements that are not in fixed amounts, such as pharmacy or medical bills, will require the surrogate to notify both Surrogate Steps and the escrow agency.
+Your approval will be needed to process these payments, ensuring transparency and clarity.

-Once the surrogate enters the second trimester of pregnancy, you will work with your attorney to commence and ensure your paternity rights.
-This will ensure that you are recognized as legal parents of your child and that you are able to make all medical and legal decisions on behalf of your child commencing at birth.
+Once the surrogate enters the second trimester of pregnancy, it’s time to begin securing your legal parentage rights.
+This step ensures that you are legally recognized as the parents of your child and that you can make all medical and legal decisions on their behalf from birth.
+Your attorney will help you initiate the process of securing a parentage order.

-Around the 26-30th week of pregnancy, we will begin to discuss the birth plan with the hospital social worker to secure a plan for the hospital stay.
-This includes ensuring your access to the delivery room (if applicable), the baby (post-delivery), and your own room in the hospital (if possible).
+Around 26-30 weeks of pregnancy: We begin discussing the birth plan with the hospital’s social worker to prepare for the delivery.
+This includes ensuring your access to the delivery room (if applicable), the baby post-delivery, and securing your own room at the hospital (if possible).

 Step 10